- Relocation Services

 During the survey, you may like to ask your international removal company about these things:

 Sterling Lexicon Video Survey App

-We offer covid safe, quick and easy video surveys.
+We offer covid-safe, quick and easy video surveys.

-Fine art works, antiques, heavy sculptures and delicate items these should be clearly identified with information on specific treatments.
+Fine art works, antiques, heavy sculptures and delicate items should be clearly identified with information on specific treatments.
 For example, handling, disassembly, specialist crating, materials that prevent damage to each piece, specialist lifting equipment, and so on.
 Fine art will also most likely have specific customs requirements that need to be taken into account.
 Make sure your international moving company has the ability to handle these requirements.

 Over the phone and ballpark quotes may be offered and can be useful, but you should be aware that without all the information, the actual cost can vary and sometimes quite considerably.
 It is advisable to ensure the international removal company has the full details for the most accurate cost.

 Your International Move Summary and Quote is provided after the survey is completed.
 When you receive the written quote, check to make sure that everything is correct and clear.
 If you have more than one quote, make sure you are getting a like-for-like comparison.
-If you have any questions, ask your Move Consultant.
+If you have any questions, ask your Move Specialist.

 Simply review your move quote, then complete and submit the booking form to secure your move date.
 If you have any questions just speak to your Move Consultant.

 You will normally be asked to pay to book your move.
 Payment can be made by credit card over the phone or your mover may enable you to pay online.
 Credit card is recommended as the safest way.
 You can pay online here with Sterling Lexicon.

 You can save time by managing parts of the move process using a web portal and tracking the progress of your move online.
 Check your international removal company has this option.